Frequently Asked Questions

 Q: Is there a minimum or maximum age to be able to race?

-The minimum age is 8 on the novice course, when accompanied by an adult and 14 years if two teenagers are racing together.
+The minimum age is 8 on both courses (Novice & Classic), when accompanied by an adult and 14 years if two teenagers are racing together.
 There is no maximum age for racing, just a basic level of fitness and a sense of adventure.